Witnesses describe screams as two victims stabbed in deadly Nottingham attacks

 Nottinghamshire Police said two people were found dead in Ilkeston Road at around 4am on Tuesday.

-The body of another victim was discovered in Magdala Road, and another three people were hurt when someone tried to run them over in a van in Milton Street.
+The body of another victim was discovered in Magdala Road, and another three people were hurt when someone tried to run them over with a van in Milton Street.

-A witness told the BBC he saw a young man and young woman being stabbed on Ilkeston Road, close to the junction with Bright Street.
+A witness told the BBC he saw a young man and young woman being stabbed in Ilkeston Road, close to the junction with Bright Street.

 “I saw him stab the lad first and then the woman.
 It was repeated stabbing – four or five times.
 The lad collapsed in the middle of the road.